Skip to main content

 Frikadeller

-Danish meatballs - ground pork & veal mixed with onions, egg, flour, milk, pan-fried until golden.
-Flatter than Swedish meatballs.
-Served with potatoes, gravy, pickled red cabbage, pickled beets.
-Home-cooking staple.
-Traditional recipe varies by family.
+Danish meatballs made from ground pork and veal bound with onion, egg, flour, and milk, then pan-fried until golden.
+They're flatter than the Swedish kind and come with potatoes, gravy, pickled red cabbage, and pickled beets.
+A home-cooking staple, with the recipe shifting from family to family.

 Flæskesteg